stonecharioteer/blog/posts/2022/two-of-three-rule.rst

    you're not doing your best to keep people from tipping their personal scales.

    By hiring great people and satisfying their scales, you'll achieve a balance when it comes to your company as a whole.
-You won't be know as the company where money is astounding but work is horrible.
+You won't be known as the company where money is astounding but work is horrible.
 You will be bringing in people that are genuinely interested in writing a few lines of a masterful play, and that is `a play to which I'd like to contribute a verse.